-The case is now considered where manufacturers and retailers sign two-part tariff contracts.
-Rey and Vergé (2004) prove the existence of and characterize equilibria in the following multiple common agency game in a two manufacturer - two retailer version.
+The case is now considered where manufacturers and retailers sign two-part tariff contracts in a particular game form.
+Rey and Vergé (2004) prove the existence of and characterize equilibria under some conditions on elasticities of demand and the shape of profit function to a (double) common agency game in a two manufacturer - two retailer version4.
 It is assumed that manufacturers simultaneously propose take-it or leave-it offers of twopart tariff contracts to each retailer.
 These contracts are public information and involve specifying franchise fees and wholesale prices but also retail prices in the case where manufacturers can use resale price maintenance.
-If one offer is rejected, then all contracts are refused6.
+If one offer is rejected, then all contracts are refused5.
 If all offers are accepted, the retailers simultaneously set their retail prices and contracts are implemented.
-The fact that manufacturers make offers and that once an offer is rejected no contract is signed puts retailers at their participation constraint.
-Allowing retailers to make offers first would shift rents from the retailer to the manufacturer but the set of price equilibria defined would be defined by the same sets of first order conditions.
-The outside option of the retailers is assumed to be given exogenously (minimum profit that the retailer can obtain if all contracts on this market are rejected).
-It will appear that the true profits of manufacturers and retailers are not identified since these constants can shift rents between parties without changing equilibria.
-Assuming that if one contract is refused not contract is signed implies that the party who receives the offer will obtain its reservation profit.
-Endogenizing the outside option is left for future research and is outside the scope of the present paper.
-It will appear that the set of possible equilibria obtained with this framework is already quite rich for the inference implemented in the empirical application.